 How work management can be critical to organizational success

-Enabling strategic planning to bottom up reporting and actuals
+How to enable strategic planning to bottom-up reporting and actuals

 How the CFO Gets the Attention of the PMO

-Attention: Chief Financial Officers (CFOs) imagine being able to increase the health of your portfolio by leveraging Portfolio Management.
+Attention, CFOs: Imagine being able to increase the health of your portfolio by leveraging portfolio management.
 There are many factors to consider and put into play, but having the proper type of technology is critical.
 Running a company with fiscal prudency requires adhesion to compliances, processes, and discipline to protecting the profitability.

-A Project/Program Management Office (PMO) or sometimes called a Project Controls or a Project Standards Office can play a key role in validating, collecting and reporting uniform financial and work forecast metrics that are vital to a CFO’s ability to review trends and look at future work, cost, and resource information related to capital and expense projects or programs.
+A project/program management office (PMO; sometimes called a project controls or project standards office) can play a key role in validating, collecting, and reporting uniform financial and work forecast metrics that are vital to a CFO’s ability to review trends and look at future work, cost, and resource information related to capital and expense projects or programs.

-Financial environments have evolved to diversity of spending and creating multiple channels of revenue and capital gains.
-Decisions are made and initiatives supported that are aligned with either strategic objectives or legal requirements.
-Some of the supported initiatives are the costs of doing business while others are needed for the future health of the company.
-From a financial manager’s perspective, not all projects in flight make sense for the bottom-line: some are needed for business growth, some for market expansion, and in many cases some are needed to keep the lights on.
-For example: a project that retools a production line or updates products for the emerging mobile phone or apps market is just about immediate financial gratification.
+Financial environments are now, more than ever extending to project management systems and include the tracking of spending [AU: clarify]and associating multiple channels of revenue and capital gains against projects.
+Decisions are made and initiatives are supported that are aligned with either strategic objectives or legal requirements.
+Some of the supported initiatives are the costs of doing business; others are needed for the future health of the company.
+From a financial manager’s perspective, not all projects in flight make sense for the bottom line: Some are needed for business growth, some for market expansion, and in many cases some are needed to keep the lights on.
+For example: A project that retools a production line or updates products for the emerging mobile phone or apps market is just about immediate financial gratification.

-The CFO and those responsible for managing the corporate bottom-line and strategic financial plans typically manage portfolios (diversified centers of monetization).
-Financial portfolio managers, or fund managers are experts in specific investment areas and strategies.
-Participants with capital “invest” in each manager with the expectation that they will gain a return on their investment.
-For the individual investor, these vehicles of investment may be such things as mutual funds, stocks, or other financial mechanisms.
+The CFO and those responsible for managing the corporate bottom line and strategic financial plans typically manage portfolios (diversified centers of monetization).
+Financial portfolio managers or fund managers are experts in specific investment areas and strategies.
+Participants with capital “invest” in each manager with the expectation that they will gain an ROI.
+For the individual investor, these investment vehicles include such things as mutual funds, stocks, and others.

-In the investment world, portfolio/fund managers are held accountable for ROI, performance of their strategies and decisions over time and other fiscal metrics.
+In the investment world, portfolio/fund managers are held accountable for ROI, performance of their strategies and decisions over time, and other fiscal metrics.
 In order for financial investment managers (fund or portfolio managers) to be successful, they need high-performing technology specifically tailored to their environment.
-The technology needs to be current, enable communication via multiple mediums, and have business users’ tools for executing business intelligence, analysis, modeling and allowing access to real-time data.
+The technology needs to be current, enable communication via multiple mediums, and have business users’ tools for executing business intelligence (BI), analysis, and modeling and for allowing access to real-time data.

 So let’s go one step further and add corporate portfolio/fund manager to the CFO’s list of titles/responsibilities.

-Now the CFO is responsible for monitoring the health and performance of each of the investment centers (e.g., departments/divisions, channels, programs, etc.) He or she needs technology and processes that are not only suited for financial management, but also for business and work management.
-This includes the ability to have dynamic communication capabilities as well as tracking, forecasting and modeling to determine trends, changes and opportunities.
+Now the CFO is responsible for monitoring the health and performance of each of the investment centers (e.g., departments/divisions, channels, programs, etc.) He or she needs technology and processes that are suited not only for financial management but also for business and work management, including dynamic communication capabilities, tracking, forecasting, and modeling to determine trends, changes, and opportunities.

-In order for the CFO to realize effective management of the company from a portfolio perspective, they need to have technologies and processes that capture all business data and information paths and that work against common constraints (i.e. budget, resources, and time) across the entire enterprise.
-This chapter will highlight the benefits, proposed actions, and gaps that a CFO should consider for strategic fiscal planning.
+In order for CFOs to realize effective management of the company from a portfolio perspective, they need to have technologies and processes that capture all business data and information paths and that work against common constraints (i.e., budget, resources, and time) across the entire enterprise.
+This chapter highlights the benefits, proposed actions, and gaps that a CFO should consider for strategic fiscal planning.